fschuch/wizard-template/README.md

 - [ruff](https://github.com/astral-sh/ruff) as the linter and code formatter
 - [codespell](https://github.com/codespell-project/codespell) to check spelling
 - [pytest](https://docs.pytest.org/en/7.4.x/) as the test engine
-- [towncrier](https://towncrier.readthedocs.io/en/stable/index.html) handles the changelog file
+- [Automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) from GitHub to handle the changelog

 In addition, [Git hooks](https://pre-commit.com/) can be used to guarantee consistency and leverage the aforementioned tools.
 The workflow [test-package.yaml](.github/workflows/test-package.yaml) runs them automatically for you.